laurentalacoque/mixxxcontrollermapping/README.md

 #### Tempo / Pitch

 The Pitch levers change tempo permanently,
 The +/- buttons change it temporary (useful for correcting phase while beatmatching)
-Pressing Plus- and Minus-Buttons together resets the Pitch to Zero.
+Pressing +/- buttons together resets the pitch.

 #### JogWheels

 Touch gently on the side to perform pitch bend fine tuning,
 or press them down to do pausing / scratching.

 ### Planned / Todo: